We believe that children should be:

 What we do:

-Children's Services provides child protection services (formerly called CPS), along with an array of other services to children and families in Shasta County.
+Children's Services provides child welfare and children's mental health services, along with an array of other services to children and families in Shasta County.
 A 24-hour hotline is available for reporting suspected abuse and neglect.

 Our team-based case management system provides intensive support to abused and neglected children and their families.
-Children's Services blends representatives from Social Services, Mental Health, Public Health, Probation, Shasta County Office of Education, Alcohol and Drug Programs, the Shasta Women’s Refuge and Americorps.
+Children's Services blends representatives from Social Services, Mental Health, Public Health, Probation, Shasta County Office of Education, Alcohol and Drug Programs, One SAFE Place and Americorps.
 Attorneys, judges and psychiatrists are also part of the team.

 Health and education passports document a foster child’s medical and academic histories.